scooter99boston/bbu-gf/docs/gf_info/fee_schedule.md

 ## Process

 ### Membership
-Members, excluding *Contributors*, must be members of the [Linux Foundation](https://www.linuxfoundation.org/) to qualify as a member of the BBU.
+Members, excluding *Associates*, must be members of the [Linux Foundation](https://www.linuxfoundation.org/) to qualify as a member of the BBU.
 Refer to the legal and fee requirements outlined in the Participation Agreement.
 For instructions on how to becomes a member, please refer to [getting started](https://bedrock-consortium.github.io/bbu-gf/contact_us/).

 >**Note**: See [Issue 10](https://github.com/bedrock-consortium/bbu-gf/issues/10) regarding Join v.
 Contact Us.